hustzxd/LQ-Nets/README.md

 - [ ] Only test on cifar10.
 - [ ] Doesn't support `hybridize`.

-If you are interested in this project, don't hesitate to discuss it with me or pull request.
+If you are interested in this project, don't hesitate to discuss it with me or **pull request**. :)

 Thank You!